dmzoneill/urban-dictionary/README.md

 ## What's New

 **v3.0.3**
-Copy and upload to npm after original author deleted it
+Copy and upload to npm after original author deleted it. original development by NightfallAlicorn

 **v3.0.0**